The Need for Honour House?

 His design is classic in its simplicity and is heraldically correct.

 The white background speaks to the role of medical personnel in times of emergency.
 The red maple leaf symbolizes Canada and the white letter H superimposed on the maple leaf identifies Honour House.

 The dark blue horizontal bar represents the navy, the red in the middle the army and the light blue the air force.
-The gold lines symbolize all first responders – fire, ambulance and law enforcement.
+The gold lines symbolize all emergency services personnel – fire, ambulance and law enforcement.
 The dimensions of the flag are one of the standard rectangular proportions, 3:5.

 The Honour House flag now flies proudly outside Honour House and a copy is at the Mayor’s Office in New Westminster City Hall.

 “This beautiful refuge is a true home away from home.”

 ”Absolutely amazing and comfortable for kids and adults.
 Gorgeous decorating.
 Thank you.”